Ph.D. in Communication Sciences and Disorders

 is admitted to candidacy upon passing a written and oral comprehensive examination.

 Applicants wishing to pursue the PhD design a program suited to meet their future teaching and research goals in speech-language pathology, audiology, and/or applied speech/hearing sciences within the framework of the core requirements described below.
 For full-time students, it is anticipated that they can complete the PhD in three years.
 There is also a PhD program handbook that details the admission and degree requirements, as well as additional information about the program.
-The current handbook is available for download below (Adobe Acrobat PDF format).

 PhD Program Handbook

 Applications can be made year-round for admission the semester following acceptance.
+Click here to apply for the Doctor of Philosophy (PhD) Program.